frigidev/diesel-ethanol-gasoline/README.md

-# diesel-etanol-gasolina
+# diesel-ethanol-gasoline
-simples aplicação em HTML, CSS configurado com Bootstrap e JavaScript
+simple app in HTML, CSS configured with Bootrstrap and JS